sikopet/blog/posts/http.md

 * server/client can specify `Connection: close` if they plan on hanging up once a request is completed
-* web browsers often create four or more simultaneous TCP connections per site to get the resource in parallel
+* web browsers often create four or more simultaneous TCP connections per site to get the resources in parallel

 ## Various